simonskayi/Todo-app/README.md

 4. Start the development server: `npm start`
 5. Open your web browser and visit `http://localhost:3000` to access the app.

+Alternatively, you can also access the web application by entering the following URL in your preferred browser: https://simonsarhins.netlify.app/
+By following these steps, you will have the Todo App up and running on your local machine or via the provided web URL.

 ## Usage

 Once you have the Todo App running, you can start managing your to-do list effectively.
 Here are some guidelines to get you started: